KhalidAgha-2000/Pro-manage/README.md

 ## Postman Collection
 To interact with the API endpoints and test the functionalities of the Pro_Manage project, you can use the provided Postman collection.
 Follow the steps below to import the collection into Postman:

-1- Download the Postman collection file from the following location:
+1- Visit the Postman collection file from the following location:
  - https://documenter.getpostman.com/view/25121847/2s93z6eQHY

-2- Open Postman and click on the "Import" button in the top left corner.
+2- Click on "Run in Postman" button.

-3- In the Import dialog, click on the "Upload Files" tab and select the downloaded Postman collection file.
+3- In the dialog, click on the available application.

 4- Once the collection is uploaded, you will see it listed in the left sidebar of Postman.